IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Cosmic Grasp: (again), base damage increased so it's not just a side great to the Cosmillash

+-Buffed Mister Creeper's Slick Suit: Throwing damage increased to 32% (from 25%), endurance increased to 20% (from 15%)

 -Buffed all consumable Jab-lins: as they now have a chance to drop again after expiring

+-Nerfed Mister Creeper's Crowning Attire: crit chances reduced to 8/12 (from 10/20)

 -Nerfed Rioter's Glove: Has been moved further into progression again (hardmode => post-early hardmode SGAmod bosses)

 -Nerfed Tactical SMG Rifle: damage lowered to 25 (from 28), one less bullet is fired per shot

 -Nerfed Terra Trident: Damage lowered to 38 from 50

+-Nerfed Surt: now only grants more than 1 tick of On Fire! when near full charge, up to about 6 seconds of On Fire!

 -Nerfed Shooting Star: base damage massively lowered, this thing had more DPS than Enmity did!